Hiking The Narrows:

 peed in the river.
 My feet were warm thanks to the neoprene socks and the shoes prevented me from falling flat on my face.
 The walking stick was a life saver!
 I used it to feel for rocks before I took a step.

 Photo via Flickr

 It was uneventful for an hour.
 We were busy focusing on navigating the river and avoiding loose, slippery rocks.
 After we got used to it, we found ourselves happily wading through the flowing water.
 I felt so small next to the 1500-foot walls surrounding me.
 I found solace despite having all these people around me which made this experience unique and incomparable to most of the hikes I’ve done.
 As we approach Wall Street, I felt the canyons “narrowing” down.
 Wall Street is a 2-mile section of the canyon that is the true definition of The Narrows.
 Photos don’t do it justice.
 You have to see it for yourselves!

 After taking a bunch of pictures, it was time to head back.
 It started drizzling so we had mini heart attacks.
-We were definitely worried about the flash floods that may occur.
 Rivers tend to rise quickly during sudden rainstorms that occur between July-September.
 As we reached the trailhead, there were a bunch of people starting their hike unaware of the risks.
 It was already late in the afternoon and the clouds were approaching.
 My advice is to always be prepared by educating yourself about the trails you’re hiking.